bluebluehue/nwsl_stats/README.md

-# WSL stats
+# NWSL stats
-A collection of wsl stats for fantasy football collected from [Aerial Fantasy Football](https://www.aerialfantasy.co/)
+A collection of nwsl stats for fantasy football collected from [Fantasy NWSL](https://www.fantasynwsl.com/)

 ## Process
 The ```get_data.py``` script will query the GraphQL endpoint on Aerial to retrieve player data which includes contributions in completed matches, it will also query Aerial to retrieve fixtures for all teams.
 The script will then combine the player data with the future fixtures for that players club.
 Once complete the results are output into the ```transformed_data.json``` file.
 The data retrieved from the API is mapped to a more data table friendly format whilst being processed.